 Sardinian White Salt

-Online Rock Salt, the UK’s leading supplier of bagged rock salt, is also able to supply white marine salt.
+Online Rock Salt, a leading UK supplier of bagged rock salt, is also able to supply white marine salt.
 Whilst our rock salt supplies come from a UK source whilst white marine salt comes from a warmer climate as it is evaporated from seawater.
 M.D.
 Ian Mercer recently visited one of our white marine salt suppliers in the sunny Mediterranean to get a better understanding of how this salt is produced.

 The production of white marine salt for domestic and industrial use is an ancient one, and in many respects the basic elements have remained the same for thousands of years – saltwater is evaporated under the hot sun to create a purer, cleaner salt that can then be used for a variety of purposes.
 However, modern white marine salt production uses a more advanced system of these ancient methods, producing the white salt that we sell on our website.